JoshuaKGoldberg/create/packages/site/src/content/docs/runtime/contexts.md

 ### `created`

-In-progress productions from any previously run Blocks.
+In-progress [Indirect Creation properties](./creations#indirect-creations) from any previously run Blocks.

 This can be useful if one Block relies on the output of a previous block.
 Blocks may reference the outputs of earlier Blocks to generate their own tooling.